 The average national cost for a semi-private room in a nursing home was nearly $7,700 a month in 2016, according to the United States Department of Health and Human Services.
 That’s more than $92,000 a year.

 Long-term care annuity riders don’t pay the entire cost of care or provide the level of reimbursement available from traditional long-term care insurance.
 But they’re generally much less expensive than the insurance policies, which cost an average of $3,400 a year for a 60-year-old couple in 2019, according to the American Association for Long-Term Care Insurance.

-And long-term care annuity riders have been increasingly more popular than the insurance policies.
+And long-term care annuity riders have become more popular than the traditional long-term care insurance policies.
 In 2014, the number of annuities with long-term care riders exceeded the number of long-term care insurance policies for the first time.